-You used to know Internetdevels as a reliable Drupal development company.
+You used to know Internetdevels as a reliable website development services company.
 We are always trying to satisfy your every need, which is why our team was recently enriched with specialists dealing with .NET.
 Now you have an opportunity to choose a CMS appropriate for your site.
-In this blog post we describe the differences and similarities between them, and their strengths and weaknesses for you to compare and decide which one is the best solution for your company.
+In this blog post, we describe the differences and similarities between them, and their strengths and weaknesses for you to compare and decide which one is the best solution for your company.

 Examples of web resources made with Drupal and .NET based CMS